 I am honored to partner with CBN.
-This article is also featured as today’s CBN Daily Devotion.
+This article is also featured as the CBN Daily Devotion.

-I was six years old when my mother had worked for weeks sewing the Halloween costume I asked for.
+- I did not grow up going to church.
+As such, Halloween seemed a harmless annual opportunity to amass delicious chocolate treats.
+Nevertheless, looking back, I will never forget one year when I was just six years old.
+My mother had worked for weeks sewing the Halloween costume I asked for.
 Finally, the long-awaited day arrived.
 My mother dressed me in my full-length black witch costume, painted my face green, and topped it all off with a big, black pointy hat.
 I was so excited!
 I could hardly wait to see how I looked.
 After she finished the final touches and was satisfied everything was perfect, she let me loose.
 I ran straight to the bathroom where I took one look in the mirror and burst into tears.

 Bewildered, my mother rushed to my side, “Sweetheart, what’s wrong?”